marionwalton/media-and-society/definitions.md

 Digital inequality (also known as the digital divide) refers to the differences in use of digital technology and services by different groups of people.
 People's socio-economic status, age, gender and race can all mean that they have fewer opportunities to benefit from and enjoy using digital media.

+### Digital media
+Digital media are created using signals expressed as a series of the numbers (digits) 0 and 1.
+This means that they can be processed by a computer.

 ### Generative AI
 See also: GenAI or AI generated content